Jewish Defense League chapters: Los Angeles chapter

-San Diego chapter

 Chicago chapter

 The Jewish Defense League of Chicago is under the leadership of Sholom Ben-David.
 In 2002, the Chicago JDL had a car as part of its Mobile Response Unit in which they patrolled synagogues.

 Washington, DC chapter

 The Washington, D.C. chapter of the Jewish Defense League was established on April 26, 2017 and is run by Chairman David Bar-Lev.
 Bar-Lev was formerly the Chairman of the now-defunct Jewish Defense League of Tampa Bay from September 1999 to October 2004.
 The Jewish Defense League of Washington, DC maintained a Twitter page prior to its suspension that sought to recruit new members to join its ranks.

 Louisiana chapter

 The Jewish Defense League of Louisiana was formed on July 27 of 2008.
 JDL Louisiana created a now defunct website, www.louisianajdl.org, on July 20, 2008.
-It currently operates a new website, Twitter that "tweets" about events and blog posts by the JDL, as well as Jewish and Israeli news, and a Facebook group.
-Their motto is, "Your Jewish Neighborhood Watch."
+It later operated another now-defunct website, a defunct Twitter that tweeted about events and blog posts by the JDL, as well as Jewish and Israeli news, and a Facebook group.
+Their motto was "Your Jewish Neighborhood Watch."